Heart Failure Readmission and Rebound Hospitalisations

 This may be a problem of paradigm rather than a failure of innovation.
 The healthcare system tends to identify 'risk' as the sum total of meticulously collected data points culled from inpatient records and administrative data: age, gender, clinical signs, payer source, comorbidities and so on.

-Over the last few years, attention has – finally, properly – been shifting onto the importance that social instability can play in the revolving door syndrome of hospitalisation.
-Social instability is a term of convenience used to reﬂect ‘a relative lack of social support, education, economic stability, access to care, and safety in the patient’s environment.’
+Over the last few years, attention has – finally, properly – been shifting onto the role that social instability can play in the revolving door syndrome of hospitalisation.
+Social instability is a term of convenience used to reﬂect ‘a relative lack of social support, education, economic stability, access to care, and safety in the patient’s environment’ (Hersh et al. 2013).

-So how can these factors be quantified?
-As early as 2008, Arbajie and colleagues, made one of the first stabs at clarifying the predictive factor of environmental social instability.
+So, how can these factors be quantified?
+As early as 2008, Arbajie and colleagues made one of the first attempts at clarifying the predictive factor of environmental social instability.
 Their cohort study examined patient environments to find predictors that could signal a propensity for rehospitalisation.

-They asked questions which are second nature to the physiotherapist and occupational therapist:
+They asked questions that are second nature to the physiotherapist and occupational therapist:

 Their conclusions were compelling.
 Once they adjusted their results for demographics, health and functional status, they were able to focus on which environmental conditions led to early rehospitalisation.

-Patients who lived by themselves, who needed help with ADLs and did not get it, who lacked self-management skills, and who had limited education were all at higher risk of 30-day readmission.
-An interesting point of this analysis is the fact that after adjusting for these factors, there was no direct relationship between income and risk in this study.
+Patients who lived by themselves, who required help with ADLs and did not receive this assistance, who lacked self-management skills, and who had limited education were all at a higher risk of 30-day readmission.
+An interesting point of this analysis is the fact that after adjusting for these factors, there was no direct relationship between income and risk in this study (Arbaje et al. 2008).

 Not all that ails the heart patient is visible… or physical.
-Therapists who ignore the nonphysical elements of CHF do so to their peril.
-A diagnosis of CHF – especially severe CHF –significantly reduces participation in instrumental, leisure, and social activity.
+Therapists who ignore the non-physical elements of CHF do so to their peril.
+A diagnosis of CHF – especially severe CHF – significantly reduces participation in instrumental, leisure and social activity.
 The extent of restriction of participation, however, surprised even the people who first asked the question.
-For example, despite being younger, their study subjects had given up (on average) 20% more of their activities since being diagnosed with CHF as had a population of post-CVA patients.
+For example, despite being younger, their study subjects had given up (on average) 20% more of their activities since being diagnosed with CHF than a population of post-stroke patients (Foster et al. 2011).

 Is it possible to come up with a predictive score for 30-day readmission or death in patients with heart failure?

-A group of Australian researchers wanted to know if it was possible to create an 'at risk' index which would allow targeting on resources on higher-risk patients so they developed a score for likelihood of heart failure leading to death or rebound hospitalisation within the 30-day window.
+A group of Australian researchers wanted to know if it was possible to create an 'at risk' index, which would allow resources to be targeted at higher-risk patients.
+To achieve this, they developed a score for the likelihood of heart failure leading to death or rebound hospitalisation within the 30-day window.